CSC3170-2022Fall/project-team-21/README.md

 ## Spelling error corrections

-Our database can provide “hints” for the user‘s command if the user gives a wrong one.
+Our database can provide “hints” for the user‘s command if the user gives a wrong one, that is, predict the command that the user may want to type in.

 Implementation detail:

+1. function achieved by the `spellingErrorCorrection()` function
-1. compare the user input with each of the standard SQL commands (select, create, print…)
+2. compare the user input with each of the standard SQL commands (select, create, print…) by invoking the `lcs()` function
-2. the function `lcs(string a, string b)` obtains the length of longest common substring between 2 strings
+3. the function `lcs(string a, string b)` obtains the length of longest common substring between 2 strings
-3. the SQL command with lcs() value larger than threshold will be the possible input, and give user a hint
+4. the SQL command with lcs() value larger than threshold will be the possible input command that the user may want, and give user a hint

 ![Untitled](presentation/images/lcs.png)